Mango Hill

 Mango Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 30.2% of residents aged 15+, surpassing the SA3 area average of 22.3% and the SA4 regional rate of 24.9%.
-Bachelor degrees are most prevalent at 21.3%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.4%).
-Vocational credentials are also prominent, with 37.4% of residents aged 15+ holding such qualifications - advanced diplomas comprise 12.7% while certificates account for 24.7%.
+The area's university qualification rate is 30.2% for residents aged 15+, which exceeds the SA3 average of 22.3% and the SA4 regional average of 24.9%.
+Bachelor degrees are the most common at 21.3%, followed by postgraduate qualifications at 6.5% and graduate diplomas at 2.4%.
+Vocational credentials are also prevalent, with 37.4% of residents aged 15+ holding such qualifications - advanced diplomas at 12.7% and certificates at 24.7%.

-Educational participation is high, with 36.0% of residents currently enrolled in formal education, including 13.9% in primary, 9.5% in secondary, and 5.0% pursuing tertiary education.
-Mango Hill's five schools have a combined enrollment of 4,344 students as of the latest available data.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1056.
-Educational provision is split between two primary and three secondary institutions, with school capacity exceeding typical residential needs at 24.4 places per 100 residents compared to the regional average of 17.3, indicating that Mango Hill serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high, with 36.0% of residents currently enrolled in formal education.
+This includes 13.9% in primary education, 9.5% in secondary education, and 5.0% pursuing tertiary education.
+Mango Hill has five schools with a combined enrollment of 4,344 students.
+The area's socio-educational conditions are above average (ICSEA: 1056).
+Educational provision is split between two primary and three secondary institutions.
+School capacity exceeds typical residential needs, with 24.4 places per 100 residents compared to the regional average of 17.3, indicating that the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education